 AUTISM SPECTRUM DISORDER

 Autism is a neurodevelopmental condition that sits on a spectrum of severity from that which requires low-level support to severe difficulties that require very substantial support.
 Autism is present in the early developmental period and is characterised by restricted, repetitive patterns of behaviour, interests, or activities, and deficits in social communication, which cause a significant impairment in functioning.It is important that children with Autism receive early intervention with appropriate assessment and treatment by properly trained professionals.
-Marsden Clinical Psychology is able to provide expert clinical assessment and treatment to children who are on, or are suspected of being on, the Autism spectrum.
+Our Kids Clinic in Woonona is able to provide expert clinical assessment and treatment to children who are on, or are suspected of being on, the Autism spectrum.

-Dr Nick Marsden conducts comprehensive Autism assessments using the gold standard assessment measure, the Autism Diagnostic Observation Schedule (ADOS-2).
+Dr Nick Marsden conducts comprehensive Autism assessments using the gold standard assessment measures: The Autism Diagnostic Observation Schedule (ADOS-2) and The Autism Diagnostic Interview (ADI-R).
 He will provide a thorough assessment and will provide a written report with diagnosis and recommendations for future treatment.

 Pathway to assessment

 A referral from a paediatrician or child psychiatrist for an autism assessment is recommended, as this will allow for a Medicare rebate on the assessment (valued up to $339.20).
 See your GP for a referral to a paediatrician or child psychiatrist.

 *Please note that a referral is not required; however, it is recommended.
 Your GP may recommend you attend an initial assessment with the psychologist first before a referral to a paediatrician or child psychiatrist is given.
 This may assist with consideration of the appropriateness for the Autism Assessment Service.

 The comprehensive assessment involves four hours of assessment (only initial two hours with child) with a comprehensive report and recommendations for intervention and follow-up.

 The assessment consists of: